sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx.md

 }
 ```

+In this example, we customize the calling transaction for the publid `@method` `bid`. `...args` resolves to its parameters: `bidder: PubKey` and `bid: bigint`.
+The first input is the one that will reference the UTXO, where our smart contract instance currently resides.
+We use the `buildContractInput` function to to build the input.
+Note that during the execution of the tx builder function, this input's script is empty.
+The script will get populated by the method arguments at a later stage of the method call.

+The tx builder will return an object:

+- `tx`: the unsigned transaction of our method call.
+- `atInputIndex`: the index of the input which will reference the smart contract UTXO.
+- `nexts`: an array of objects that represent the contract's next instance(s).

-As we can observe, a new instance is created using the current instances `next()` function.
-The new instances `bidder` property is then updated.
-This new instance is then being included as the first output of the new transaction.
-It is then required to include the next instance in the `nexts` array of the returned object.
+When we are calling a [stateful smart contract](../how-to-write-a-contract/stateful-contract.md), we have to define the next instance of our contract.
+This instance will contain updated states.
+As we can see, first a new instance is created using the current instance's `next()` function.
+The new instance's `bidder` property is then updated.
+This new instance is then included in the 0-th output of the new transaction and goes into the `nexts` array of the returned object.

 ## Notes